 11.00hr Arrive Calais.

 12.30hr Our first stop is at the beautiful restaurant-bar Au Nouveau Saint Eloi in Watou.
 This lovely rural café sports a beer card of 150 choices including a fair few lambics if you want to get in the mood.
 Here we will have our first group meal and a crack at their ye olde Flemish pub games which usually involve throwing things.

 15.00hr Leave Au Nouveau Saint Eloi in Watou.

 16.00hr Arrive at Eva's Grand Cafe in Bissegem.
 This cafe is in a converted old station building one stop out of Kortrijk.
 They have a great beer list of 65-strong, and excellent on West Flemish breweries and Walloonian beers and Lambics.
 They stock no international brands.

 19.00hr Arrive in Aalst and make our way to the centrally located luxury four star Hotel Keizershof.
 Travellers have the evening free to explore the cafes, bars and restaurants of Aalst armed with Podge’s Aalst Bar Guide and Map*.

-10.00hr After a leisurely breakfast* we leave the hotel by coach for a day in the Payottenland which will include:
+10.00hr After a leisurely breakfast* we leave the hotel by coach for a day in the Payottenland, starting with,

 14.30hr Lunch at the classic lambic bar and restaurant De Heeren van Liedekercke in Denderleeuw where Joost and his family have been selling lambic beers for some years, long before the modern resurgence of their popularity.